djlawenda/foam/new/controller.md

 If the state does not match, the manager will contact the necessary controller to match the desired state.
 There are several operators in use, such as endpoints, namespace, and replication.

+They query the current state, compare it against the spec, and execute code based on how they differ.
+Various operators ship with Kubernetes, and you can create your own, as well.
+A simplified view of an operator is an agent, or Informer, and a downstream store.
+Using a DeltaFIFO queue, the source and downstream are compared.